 Patrick is planning more adventures for Maggie Lyon, and he’s also working on a couple of plays and screenplays.
 He regularly contributes articles to this blog to stay in touch with readers.

 Listen to Patrick’s April 4, 2019 interview with Jim Christina and Bob Brill on L.A.
-Talk Radio’s The Writer’s Block where they talk about writing, ideas, and Maggie Lyon’s next adventure in Ghost Lake (coming soon from W&B Publishers).
+Talk Radio’s The Writer’s Block where they talk about writing, ideas, and Maggie Lyon’s next adventure in Ghost Lake (from W&B Publishers).